ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## Web Server Ports Already Occupied

 By default, DDEV uses ports 80 and 443 (for the web server), ports 8025 and 8026 (for Mailpit) and 10999 (for the Traefik router dashboard) on your host.
-If DDEV can't find alternate ports to use it might give a message like "Unable to listen on required ports, localhost port XX is in use", see descriptions below.
+If DDEV can't find alternate ports to use it might give a message like:

-However, in general DDEV will find alternate ports to use temporarily in this case.
+> Port 443 is busy, using 33000 instead

+In general, this automatic use of an alternate port will work for most people.
+If you want to figure out what is using the default ports, use the techniques listed below to stop the competing application or to change the default ports.

 If you do get messages like: